How does this medication work? What will it do for me?

 Do not give this medication to anyone else, even if they have the same symptoms as you do.
 It can be harmful for people to take this medication if their doctor has not prescribed it.

 What form(s) does this medication come in?

-Each white to off-white diamond shaped tablet with "R" scoreline "R" on one side and "FS" scoreline "10" on the other side contains 10 mg fosinopril sodium.
+Each white-to-off-white, diamond-shaped tablet with "R" scoreline "R" on one side and "FS" scoreline "10" on the other contains 10 mg of fosinopril sodium.
 Nonmedicinal ingredients: crospovidone, glycerol behenate, hydroxypropyl cellulose, microcrystalline cellulose, pregelatinized starch, and sodium starch glycolate.

-Each white to off-white capsule shaped tablet with "R" on one side and "FS 20" on the other side contains 20 mg fosinopril sodium.
+Each white-to-off-white capsule-shaped tablet with "R" on one side and "FS 20" on the other side contains 20 mg of fosinopril sodium.
 Nonmedicinal ingredients: crospovidone, glycerol behenate, hydroxypropyl cellulose, microcrystalline cellulose, pregelatinized starch, and sodium starch glycolate.